+Action Detail

-Action Detail Creating Triggers Triggers are either created as an instance of a Signal element or as an anonymous event.
+Creating Triggers Triggers are either created as an instance of a Signal element or as an anonymous event.
 Triggers are connected to Transitions in the 'Transition Properties' dialog as shown here.
-In this example a Trigger named 'Pushdown' has been defined based on the Signal 'Signal_Pushdown'.
-Omitting the Type and Specification details results in a simple anonymous Trigger. • If parameters are needed, these are defined on the Signal and must be supplied at the time the event fires Triggers Name: Pushdown Type: Signal Specification Signal_Pushdown New Save Delete Name Type Specification Pushdown Signal Signal_Pushdown A trigger will appear in the 'Project' tab of the Browser window, as illustrated here: Using Triggers Triggers are deployed by connecting them to transitions, as in the earlier example, and are used during simulation by 'firing' them into the running simulation as required.
+In this example a Trigger named 'Pushdown' has been defined based on the Signal 'Signal_Pushdown'. • Omitting the Type and Specification details results in a simple anonymous Trigger. • If parameters are needed, these are defined on the Signal and must be supplied at the time the event fires Triggers Name: Pushdown Type: Signal • Specification Signal_Pushdown

+New Save Delete

+Name Type Specification

+Pushdown Signal Signal_Pushdown

+A trigger will appear in the 'Project' tab of the Browser window, as illustrated here: Pushdown Pushup Signal_Pushdown

+Using Triggers Triggers are deployed by connecting them to transitions, as in the earlier example, and are used during simulation by 'firing' them into the running simulation as required.

-When using triggers these points should be taken into account: • A 'triggered' transition can not take place until its effective trigger is signalled or fired • When a trigge dependent on er is received it that trigger (the will activate al at is, the trigger l current waitin is broadcast) ng transitions • Triggers are e this allows a p evaluated on all parent state to e transitions for xit all child sta all parents of a tes if necessary a current child state; • Once used in again a simulation, a trigger is consu imed and must be re-fired if needed • Sets of trigger facilitate auto rs can be saved mated model si and either man mulation under ually or autom different ever natically fired to not to not to not the second sec Firing Triggers Firing triggers means to signal or activate a trigger within the current simulation.
+When using triggers these points should be taken into account:

+- A 'triggered' transition can not take place until its effective trigger is signalled or fired - When a trigger is received it will activate all current waiting transitions dependent on that trigger (that is, the trigger is broadcast) - Triggers are evaluated on all transitions for all parents of a current child state; this allows a parent state to exit all child states if necessary - Once used in a simulation, a trigger is consumed and must be re-fired if needed again - Sets of triggers can be saved and either manually or automatically fired to facilitate automated model simulation under different event models

+Firing Triggers

+Firing triggers means to signal or activate a trigger within the current simulation.
 This could activate zero, one or many waiting transitions depending on the state and concurrency of the current Simulation.

 Firing triggers can be achieved in many ways.
 The most efficient is the 'Waiting Triggers' list.

-During the course of model Simulation, if the Simulator reaches an impasse due to required triggers not being available (fired), the list of all possible candidate triggers is shown in the 'Waiting Triggers' list of the Simulation Events window .
-Waiting Triggers - Hold 📨 Pushdown 1 Double-clicking a trigger in this list will fire it into the Simulation.
-Other we fire a trigger include: 1.
-Double-click an un-signalled trigger in the Events window.
-Sequence Trigger Status Туре Parameters Pushdown not signalled Signal Pushup not signalled Simple You can also use the context menu on these events to either signal an un-signalled event, or to re-signal an event that has already been fired previously.
-2. Use the context menu of the Transition required to fire and select Trigger in Simulation' menu option. d select the 'Signal
+During the course of model Simulation, if the Simulator reaches an impasse due to required triggers not being available (fired), the list of all possible candidate triggers is shown in the 'Waiting Triggers' list of the Simulation Events window.

+Double-clicking a trigger in this list will fire it into the Simulation.
+Other ways to fire a trigger include:

+1. Double-click an un-signalled trigger in the Events window.

+You can also use the context menu on these events to either signal an un-signalled event, or to re-signal an event that has already been fired previously.

+2. Use the context menu of the Transition required to fire and select the 'Signal Trigger in Simulation' menu option.